SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 As with ``Int`` and ``Double`` above, you don't need to declare constants or variables as ``Bool`` if you set them to ``true`` or ``false`` as soon as you create them.
-Type inference helps to make Swift code much more concise and readable when initializing constants or variables with other values whose type is already known.
+Type inference helps make Swift code more concise and readable when initializing constants or variables with other values whose type is already known.

 Boolean values are particularly useful when you work with conditional statements